ruskaruma/Helix/README.md

 - Threading infrastructure and parallel operations
 - Index persistence with manifest metadata
 - Python bindings for IndexFlat
+- CUDA GPU acceleration for IndexFlat
-- Comprehensive test suite
+- Comprehensive test suite (88 tests)
 - CI/CD pipeline with sanitizer support

 **In Progress:**
-- Enhanced persistence with copy-on-write snapshots
-- GPU acceleration via CUDA backends
 - Advanced Python bindings for all index types

 ## Contributing (short)